Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 });
 ```

-The credential created in this example will silently authenticate given that a valid token for corresponding to the `AuthenticationRecord` still exists in the persisted token data.
-There are some cases where interaction will still be required such as on token expiry, or when additional authentication is required for a particular resource.
+The credential created in the preceding example will silently authenticate, given that a valid token corresponding to the `AuthenticationRecord` still exists in the persisted token data.
+There are some cases where interaction will still be required, such as on token expiry or when additional authentication is required for a particular resource.

 #### Allow unencrypted storage